How to Buy Gold Bars: A Comprehensive Guide for Investors

 Paper gold refers to any proxies of gold, such as gold certificates, gold ETFs, gold stocks, or any digital representation of gold.
 Paper gold products are diverse in nature because they can be very different.
 For example, a gold certificate is tangible and can be used to redeem a gold bar from the certificate issuer.
 In this context, the value denoted by the certificate is often the same as a physical bar of gold.

 Regardless, paper gold is not the real gold itself - it is a representation of the real thing.
-While paper or digital gold may cost less in terms of premiums or a lack of storage costs, they are very much at risk of financial crises and geopolitical turmoil.
+While paper or digital gold may cost less in terms of premiums or a lack of storage and insurance costs, they are very much at risk of financial crises and geopolitical turmoil.

 Buy Gold for Its Original Purpose